alfaloo/tp/docs/UserGuide.md

 ### Adding an appointment : `addappt`

 Adds an appointment to MediCLI.
 Appointments are between a doctor with the specified `DOCTOR_NRIC` and a patient with the `PATIENT_NRIC` on a specific date and time.
 Note that while you cannot create a new appointment with the date and time in the past, appointments that were valid when created but are now past their date and time will be allowed to remain in the system.
-This is an intended feature to allow the hospital admins to track a patient/doctors past appointments.
+This is an intended feature to allow the hospital admins to track a patient / doctors past appointments.

 Format: `addappt ad/DATETIME dn/DOCTOR_NRIC pn/PATIENT_NRIC`

 <div markdown="span" class="alert alert-success">:bulb: **TIP**: You can use the <code>patient</code> and <code>doctor</code> commands to retrieve their NRIC number if you only remember their name.</div>

 Field Constraints:
-- **DATETIME**: Input must be in the format `yyyy-MM-dd HH:MM`.
+- **DATETIME**: Input must be in the format `yyyy-MM-dd HH:mm`.
 Specified date and time must be later than the current date and time. i.e. appointment cannot be scheduled in the past.
 - **DOCTOR_NRIC**: Follows the correct Singapore NRIC format.
-Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then ended by an alphabetical letter.
+Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then end with an alphabetical letter.
 This field is non-case-sensitive.
 - **PATIENT_NRIC**: Follows the correct Singapore NRIC format.
-Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then ended by an alphabetical letter.
+Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then end with an alphabetical letter.
 This field is non-case-sensitive.

 Command Constraints:
 - All of the above fields (`DATETIME`, `DOCTOR_NRIC`, `PATIENT_NRIC`) are compulsory and must be non-empty.